When you first create a new guide or click the "Edit" button at the top righthand corner of any guide, you'll be taken to the Guide Introduction.

-Flags tell the user about the state of an article.
-A full discussion on the specifics of guide flags can be found on the About Flags Help Page.
-By default, the "In Progress" flag is added to any new guide.
-You may add or remove most flags by returning to the Introduction page at any point.
-Some flags, such as "User-Contributed," can only be removed by an administrator.
+Flags tell the user about the status of an article.
+A detailed discussion on the specifics of guide flags can be found on the About Flags Help Page.
+By default, the “In Progress” flag is added to any new guide.
+You may add or remove most flags by returning to the Introduction Page at any point.
+Some flags, such as “User Contributed,” can only be removed by an administrator.

-To ensure quality in all guides, any member can flag another member's guide for a number of issues.
-Some of these issues include incorrect grammar, off-topic material, offensive text, or low-quality images.
-Flags are intended to send the message that 'We can make this better,' rather than 'This guide sucks.'
+To ensure quality in all guides, any member can flag another member’s guide for any number of concerns.
+Some of these concerns include incorrect grammar, off-topic material, offensive text, or low-quality images.
+Flags are intended to point out opportunities for continuous improvement.

 Publish Guide ¶

 Although you have created a guide, it will remain private and unpublished—pre